omniflow-oss/of-scaffolder/README.md

 Safety: refuses to run if `pom.xml` already exists in the target `rootDir`.

+### Version configuration

+The platform generator writes versions into the root `pom.xml` as properties (Java, Quarkus platform, Mandrel builder image, and quality tool/plugin versions), and also records them in `.platform-scaffolder.json` under `versions` for generator defaults.

 ### Prompts (service)

 - `rootDir`: repo root directory (absolute or relative to this scaffolder)